A natural CO2-sink thanks to symbiotic bacteria

-Category: Environment Hits: 0Seagrasses cover large swathes of shallow coastal seas, where they provide a vital habitat.
+Category: Environment Hits: 2Seagrasses cover large swathes of shallow coastal seas, where they provide a vital habitat.
 They also remove large amounts of carbon dioxide (CO2) from the atmosphere and store it in the ecosystem.
 However, seagrasses need nutrients to thrive, particularly nitrogen.
 Up to now, researchers have assumed that the plants take up the nitrogen primarily from the surrounding seawater and sediment.
 However, in many of the regions where seagrasses are most successful there is little nitrogen to be found.
 Researchers now show that seagrass in the Mediterranean Sea lives in symbiosis with bacteria that reside in their roots and provide the nitrogen necessary for growth.
 Such symbioses were previously only known from land plants.

 Read more https://www.sciencedaily.com/releases/2021/11/211103140110.htm